Former Boston College student charged over boyfriend's suicide pleads not guilty

 “These text messages demonstrate the power dynamic of the relationship,” Assistant District Attorney Caitlin Grasso said in court.

+Her bail was set at $5,000 cash, and You was ordered to surrender her passport.

+Her lawyer, Steven Kim, in remarks aired on television criticized Suffolk County District Attorney Rachael Rollins’ handling of the widely-reported case as a “cheap pursuit of headlines.”

-Prosecutors say an investigation found that You used attempts and threats of self-harm to herself to control Urtula and isolate him from friends and family.
+Prosecutors say an investigation found that You used attempts and threats to harm herself to control Urtula and isolate him from friends and family.
 They say she was also aware of his suicidal thoughts when she encouraged him to kill himself.

 Urtula spent the night before his death with You in her dorm room, Grasso said.